chrisseaton/chrisseaton.github.io/rubytruffle/structs/index.md

 }
 ```

-In TruffleRuby you can define a C `struct`, allocate an instance of it, and then
+In TruffleRuby we can define a C `struct`, allocate an instance of it, and then
 just pass it back into Ruby with no extra work where it will appear as a Ruby
 object.